 The hospital team approached Q-bital Healthcare Solutions to discuss potential solutions which would not involve sending the items to another hospital off site or significant building and infrastructure work at the existing medical centre.

-Q-bital worked with one of its suppliers in Europe on the development of a fully mobile central sterilisation unit department which they felt was the ideal solution for Medical Centre Leeuwarden.
+Q-bital worked with one of its suppliers in Europe on the development of a fully mobile central sterilisation services department which they felt was the ideal solution for Medical Centre Leeuwarden.

 The stand-alone facility could be quickly deployed, installed in a place convenient for the hospital and, following use, be quickly decommissioned and moved once renovations were completed.

-To create the perfect solution, the Q-bital CSSD mobile unit, which was designed specifically to provide replacement capacity for the cleaning, sterilising and repackaging of surgical instruments, was installed.
+To create the perfect solution, the Q-bital CSSD mobile Healthcare Space, which was designed specifically to provide replacement capacity for the cleaning, sterilising and repackaging of surgical instruments, was installed.

-The unit provides all required cleaning, sterilisation and repackaging services over a space of just 120m and includes a pre-cleaning station with a built-in ultrasonic cleaner, washer disinfectors and steam sterilisers, packing area, independent plant room, electronic datacentre, staff welfare areas and HEPA filtered environmental air, ensuring it provides a fully clinically compliant alternative to a permanent department.
+The facility provides all required cleaning, sterilisation and repackaging services over a space of just 120m and includes a pre-cleaning station with a built-in ultrasonic cleaner, washer disinfectors and steam sterilisers, packing area, independent plant room, electronic data centre, staff welfare areas and HEPA filtered environmental air, ensuring it provides a fully clinically compliant alternative to a permanent department.

-The unit offered a capacity of approximately 241 DIN trays per day, or 30 per hour which met the hospital’s capacity needs.
+The Healthcare Space offered a capacity of approximately 241 DIN trays per day, or 30 per hour which met the hospital’s capacity needs.

-The unit was on site for just over six weeks and in that time processed 25,000 DIN trays and packages without any need to send off site.
+The Healthcare Space was on site for just over six weeks and in that time processed 25,000 DIN trays and packages without any need to send off site.

 While it was in use, a standard time for the washing and disinfecting process was 45 minutes, including drying while the sterilisation process took 45-48 minutes per process, including drying.